 Subject moving head to head rest

-To capture the OCTA scan of interest, with the Subject facing forward while fixating on the target in the center of their view [1-TXT], center the scan in the live image in the iris view [2] and use the left and right arrows to move the chinrest until the iris comes into focus [3].
+While the Subject faces forward and fixates on the target in the center of their view, [1-TXT], center the scan seen in the iris view’s live image [2] and use the left and right arrows to move the chinrest until the iris comes into focus [3].

 Shot of Subject fixating on target TEXT: Perform scans as determined by testing protocol

-Talent centering screen, with monitor visible in frame
+SCREEN: Iris being centered in the live image

 SCREEN: To be provided by Authors: Iris coming into focus

-Confirm that the foveal dip is centered in the OCT scan and acquire and image.
-The scanning will usually last several seconds [1].
+Confirm that the foveal dip is centered in the OCT scan [1].
+Then, acquire an image.
+The scanning will usually last several seconds [2].

+SCREEN: To be provided by Authors: Centering of foveal dip

-SCREEN: To be provided by Authors: Shot of dip in center of scan, then image being acquired
+SCREEN: To be provided by Authors: Image being acquired

 View the OCTA image after the completion of the scan to confirm that it is of an adequate quality [1-TXT] and select Save or rescan the eye as appropriate [2].